Hiking Trails in Fiji

 The Koroyanitu National Heritage Park, one hour’s drive from Nadi, is home to some of Fiji’s most accessible hikes.
 One of the trails is the Mt Koroyanitu Trail, accessed through the Abaca Village.
-Mt Koroyanitu, otherwise known as Mt Evans, if Fiji’s fourth highest mountain at 1,195m (3,920ft) and offers an excellent mix of jungle landscape and mountainous views.
+Mt Koroyanitu, otherwise known as Mt Evans, is Fiji’s fourth highest mountain at 1,195m (3,920ft) and offers an excellent mix of jungle landscape and mountainous views.
 While it’s usually said to take 4 hours to complete, those feeling extra fit tend to be able to complete the walk in 2 hours.
-Alternatively, guided tours to Mt Koroyanitu are also available with Nadi Urban Adventures.
+Alternatively, guided tours to Mt Koroyanitu are also available with Nadi Urban Adventures (more info on Viator and Tripadvisor).
 For more information on how to get to the trail, see the 5 Best Walks in Nadi.

 2. Lavena Coastal Walk

 Located on Taveuni’s verdant Bouma National Heritage Park, the Lavena Coastal Walk is a must-do!
 The 3-hour return hike features a varied coastline of black sand beaches and rocky cliffs, as well as the village of Naba (don’t wander into the village uninvited, stick to the trail) and a suspension bridge.
 At the end of the walk is the picture-perfect Wainibau Falls, which can only be seen by swimming through a passage keeping left where there is a ridge just underwater to hold onto.
-A guided hike of the Lavena Coastal Walk is also available with Exotic Holidays Fiji.
+A guided hike of the Lavena Coastal Walk is also available with Exotic Holidays Fiji (more info on Viator and Tripadvisor).
 For more information on how to get there, see the 9 Best Walks on Taveuni.